fiuxxed/fiuxxed-autotyper/README.md

 ### Changed
 - now there will always be a method when using the math scanner

+### What's next?

+I'm gonna try to fix the lag that happens when dragging the window now but keeping it so it doesn't use the default microsoft edge title bar.

 (will fix WAY more bugs very soon don't worry guys im aware of lots of them)